 While you’re not a mental health professional, it’s important you help your clients find the help they need.
 You can save clients the perceived embarrassment of having to tell others they’re going to therapy either by hiring mental health professionals for your practices or by introducing them to mental health professionals.

 Knowing you care enough about them to facilitate their getting the mental health guidance they need can make you more of an asset to them.
 It positions you as a trusted confidante who has demonstrated their commitment to their overall well-being, not just the well-being of their portfolio.

 Younger clients will expect you to recognize their unique needs in a society that’s vastly changed from the one their parents confronted.
 When my financial planner clients recognize these and other trends I share in our conversations, they set themselves up for more success.

-To learn more on the generational trends shaping the future of financial planning, read eMoney’s recent ebook on the Investor of the Future where myself and other experts from around the industry weigh in on the future of advice.
+To learn more on the generational financial planning trends shaping the financial services industry, read eMoney’s recent ebook on the Investor of the Future where myself and other experts weigh in on the future of planning advice.